TritonDataCenter/sdc-cnapi/docs/static.md

 | **uuid**                             | *String*         | The server's unique identifier                                             |
 | **vms**                              | *Object*         | A object representing all the vms on server                                |

 # Waitlist

-When executing jobs on a server, such vm provision, start, stop, reboot, and zfs dataset import it is possible that concurrent jobs may interfere with each other.
+Certain actions on datacenter resources require serialization of execution to prevent undesireable or undefined results.
+Such actions include – but are not limited to – DAPI allocation, VM lifecycle requests (creation, start, stop, reboot, destroy), and dataset import.
+Waitlist should be used on any workflow job where it is possible that concurrent jobs may interfere with each other if actions on the compute node are not deconflicted by a system such as this.

-To prevent this, a mechanism is required that will queue jobs based on the type of resource they're acting on.
-Jobs should be grouped by "scope" and serialized such that a server can will only execute be executing one job per scope group at a time.
-In this way it would be possible to enforce that only one job be active on a vm on a server, but would still allow jobs to be run against another vm.
-Any jobs that come in after one is active will be queued and dispatch as the previous job finishes.
+Jobs should be grouped by the combination of [server_uuid, scope, id] and serialized such that a server will only be executing one job per combination at a time.
+In this way it would be possible to enforce that only one job be active on a particular vm on a server, but would still allow jobs to be run against another vm.
+Any jobs that come in after one is active will be queued and dispatched as preceding jobs finish.

 This system allows for concurrent jobs where the scoping has been set such that two jobs will not interfere with each other.
 For instance, two reboot jobs for two different vms may be run at the same time, however, two reboots for the same vm will happen in sequential order.

-Use of the waitlist is a deliberate process.
-It is up to the one initiating a job to create a ticket and wait for it to become active.
+Use of waitlist does not happen implicitly in workflow jobs.
+It is up to the workflow job to create a ticket and wait for it to become active.
 As such, it is possible to not use the waitlist at all.
 However, one then runs the risk of concurrent jobs trampling each other.

 Waitlist tickets are serialized and dispatched one by one according to their `server_uuid`, `scope` and `id` parameters.